Top Ten Cities in England

 Liverpool

-Liverpool has historically been one of the most important ports in the United Kingdom; it supplied Manchester with cotton during the textiles boom and the industrial revolution, and it is home to a long and rich maritime history.
-Nowadays, the city's docks have had something of a face lift.
-On the waterfront you'll find the Tate Gallery, the Museum of Liverpool, and the Maritime Museum, as well as apartments and dining and drinking establishments.
-Home to The Beatles, Liverpool is also a must-visit for music lovers.
+Liverpool has historically been one of the most important cities in the United Kingdom; it supplied Manchester with cotton during the textiles boom and the Industrial Revolution, and is home to a long and rich maritime history thanks to its iconic docklands.

 Brighton

 This fun and vibrant city is the perfect seaside resort town.
-It boasts beautiful views over the English Channel, and has plenty of hotels and many fun activities for the whole family to enjoy.
-Plus, Brighton are the experts in holiday hospitality, as it has been a seaside resort since the eighteenth century.
-This is a beautiful city with many architectural and cultural attractions.
+It boasts beautiful views over the English Channel and has plenty of hotels and fun activities for the whole family to enjoy.

 Nottingham